 The project aims to depict a point in history that is relevant to the present day.
 Both countries, Israel and Russia bear some connections.
 For one, a large percentage of immigrants from former USSR constitute the current population in Israel.
 Their Soviet past has an indirect connection and influence on the Israeli political map.
 Furthermore, the mere establishment of the state of Israel and Labor Zionism is directly linked to the Soviet regime.
-The first step of the project was an excursion to camp Perm 36 – the only remaining labor camp that currently functions as a museum.
+The first step of the project was an excursion to camp Perm 36 – the only remaining labour camp that currently functions as a museum.
 Two years later (December 2014), I conducted a second trip to the camp.
-During the second visit I created a series of video-performances that took place within the site of the camp.
+During the second visit, I created a series of video-performances that took place within the site of the camp.
 Alongside these excursions I began conducting interviews with relevant parties in Israel and Russia, eventually accumulating into a vast archive.

 The project results in a form of an exhibition, incorporating documentary materials alongside my own visual and conceptual interpretations; original documents, self-created objects mixed with actual artefacts, video-performances, live performances, an archive of interviews and more – all, placed, screened and performed within the walls of a simulated ‘labour camp’, at the Tel Aviv Museum of Art, Helena Rubinstein Pavilion.
 The project was showcased in the framework of "Workplace" exhibition, curator: Revital Ben-Asher Peretz, May-October 2015.